Confederate symbols of Civil War divide U.S. 150 years on

 “We should look for unity and not divisiveness in the symbols of our state,” Cochran said in a statement.

-The shooting at the historically black Emanuel African Methodist Episcopal Church has spawned a nationwide movement to eradicate symbols of the Confederacy from public spaces, license plates, retail stores and some Internet sites.
+The shooting at the historically black Emanuel African Methodist Episcopal Church has spawned a fast-growing and emotional movement to eradicate symbols of the Confederacy from public spaces, along with license plates, retail stores and Internet shopping websites.

-“There is a new national consensus that is building with great speed,” said Donald Jones, a University of Miami constitutional law professor who specializes in civil rights.
-“It’s like the ice breaking.
-What we are witnessing is a melt.”

-The debate underlines continuing divisions over a flag seen in the South as a source of pride and as a remembrance of Confederate soldiers killed in America’s Civil War.
-Others see it as a symbol of oppression and of a dark chapter in American history that saw 11 rebelling Confederate states fight to keep blacks enslaved.

-It comes a day after South Carolina’s legislature voted to debate removing the Confederate flag from its State House grounds and leaders in Tennessee said a bust of Nathan Bedford Forrest, a Confederate general and the Ku Klux Klan’s first grand wizard, should be removed from the State House.
+The calls come a day after the South Carolina legislature voted to debate removing the Confederate flag from its State House grounds and leaders in Tennessee said a bust of Nathan Bedford Forrest, a Confederate general and the Ku Klux Klan’s first grand wizard, should be removed from the State House.

+The debate underlines continuing divisions over a flag seen in the South as a source of pride and a remembrance of Confederate soldiers killed in America’s 1861 to 1865 Civil War.
+Others see it as a symbol of oppression and the 11 rebelling Confederate states that fought to keep blacks enslaved.

 “IT IS DIVISIVE”